-On the day of inspection, we collected 35 CQC comment cards filled in by patients and spoke with one patient.
-All feedback received was highly positive about the care and treatment provided and the staff at the practice.
+On the day of inspection, we collected two CQC comment cards filled in by patients and spoke with one other patient.

-During the inspection we spoke with two dentists, three dental nurses, the dental hygienist a receptionist and the practice manager.
+During the inspection we spoke with six dentists, four dental nurses, one treatment co-ordinator, one receptionist, the practice manager and the lead regulatory officer.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open Monday to Friday, from 9am to 5pm and on Saturday (according to demand) from 8.30am to 12.30pm.
+The practice is open: Monday to Thursday 9am to 6pm, Friday 9am to 5pm, alternate Saturday's 9am to 1pm (by appointment only.)